NEC: Brazil business

+Video games

+In 1987, NEC licensed technology from Hudson Soft to create a video game console called the PC Engine (later released in 1989 as the TurboGrafx-16 in the North American market).
+Its prototype 3D spec successor, the Tetsujin was originally set to be released in 1992, but the lack of completed games pushed the launch date about early 1993, which was planned debut in Japan.
+While the PC Engine achieved a considerable following, it has been said that NEC held a much stronger influence on the video game industry through its role as a leading semiconductor manufacturer than through any of its direct video game products.

+The division of NEC USA, NEC Home Electronics (aka NEC Technologies, Inc.) was established in 1989, which handled the North American release of TurboGrafx-16, until 1992, when its assets were transferred to a joint venture between NEC and Hudson Soft, called Turbo Technologies.

 NEC also supplied rival Nintendo with the RISC-based CPU, V810 (same one used in the PC-FX) for the Virtual Boy and VR4300 CPU for the Nintendo 64, released in 1995–1996, and both SNK updated VR4300 CPU (64-bit MIPS III) on Hyper Neo Geo 64, as well as to former rival Sega with a version of its PowerVR 2 GPU for the Dreamcast, released in 1997–1998.
 After working the previous chipset on the system.
 NEC supplied Bandai's WonderSwan handheld console, which was originally developed by Gunpei Yokoi, with the V30 MZ CPU.

+NEC's final attempt at its own video game console was the Japan-only PC-FX, a 32-bit system with a tower-like design, which was discontinued in 1998.

 In the 2000s, NEC manufactured dynamic RAM process chips and produced for the GameCube GPU, Flipper, a graphics card development by ArtX.

-NEC celebrated its 100th anniversary in 1999.